-You can learn a lot about the factors that effect spatial awareness from studying this condition.
+You can learn a lot about the factors that affect spatial awareness from studying this condition.

 A Dizzying Experience